What Ukraine's Russia incursion means for EU gas supply – DW – 08/19/2024

 However, when liquefied natural gas (LNG) is included — natural gas cooled down to liquid form so it can be transported by ship — the total share of Russian gas in the EU total last year was 15%.

-According to the nonprofit Centre for Research on Energy and Clean Air (CREA) in Helsinki, Finland, the EU imported €3.6 billion of Russian LNG and €4.8 billion of Russian pipeline gas in the first half of 2024, accounting for more than three-quarters of all its spending on Russian hydrocarbons, including oil.
+According to the nonprofit Center for Research on Energy and Clean Air (CREA) in Helsinki, Finland, the EU imported €3.6 billion ($3.9 billion) of Russian LNG and €4.8 billion of Russian pipeline gas in the first half of 2024, accounting for more than three-quarters of all its spending on Russian hydrocarbons, including oil.

 Austria, Hungary and Slovakia are still importing gas from Russia via pipeline.
 Almost all of Austria's gas comes from Russia, but Vienna says it is actively working to find alternatives.